swcarpentry/shell-novice/04-loop.md

 > *   Demonstrate how to see what commands have recently been executed.
 > *   Re-run recently executed commands without retyping them.

-Wildcards and tab completion are two ways to reduce typing (and typing mistakes).
-Another is to tell the shell to do something over and over again.
+**Loops** are key to productivity improvements through automation as they allow us to execute commands repetitively.
+Similar to wildcards and tab completion, using loops also reduces the amount of typing (and typing mistakes).
 Suppose we have several hundred genome data files named `basilisk.dat`, `unicorn.dat`, and so on.
 In this example,
 we'll use the `creatures` directory which only has two example files,